sel4test is a test suite for seL4.

 line above with:

-You can look at the configuration options using
+You can look at and edit the CMake configuration options from your build directory using

 Useful configuration options

-When you’ve configured the system, you can build by doing
+When you’ve configured the system, you can build it by running:

 We will now build seL4test for ia32, to run on the QEMU simulator.

-The makefile provides a target to simulate ia32.
-Running the following command will run qemu and point it towards the image we just built.
+Executing the following commands will run qemu and point it towards the image we just built:

-To exit qemu after the All is well in the universe message that
+All is well in the universe indicates a successful build.

 Testing a Customised Kernel